-Both are responsible for shaping their own careers, building their own teams, setting their own goals and working towards the proper milestones that will turn their dreams into reality.
-Musicians and entrepreneurs also suffer from a similar issue: time management.
+The ongoing dialogue about the similarity between independent musicians and entrepreneurs is a well-worn one.
+Both are responsible for shaping their own careers, building their own teams, setting their own goals and working towards the milestones that will turn their dreams into reality.
+But they also suffer from one very common struggle: time management.

 This VENN Diagram of our Total Tuneup explains all of the moving parts you must be aware of: